trick77/docker-observium/README.md

 ## Prerequisites
 1. Docker
-1. Probably Traefik
+1. Traefik
-1. Devices you can monitor using SNMP and maybe even Observium's UNIX agent
+1. Devices you want to monitor using SNMP and maybe even Observium's Unix agent

 ## Usage